Scalable Message Passing Neural Networks: No Need for Attention in Large Graph Representation Learning: Experimental Validation

 Most Graph Transformers in the literature use multiple attention heads (Table~\ref{tab:comp_complexity}); we experimented with up to 4 attention heads but found differences in terms of performance not to be statistically significant, which seems to align with the conclusions of~\citep{wu2023sgformer}.
 Furthermore, note that as reported in the OGB benchmark paper~\citep{Hu2020OpenGB}, the Max Strongly Connected Component Ratio (MaxSCC Ratio) for the node-level datasets used in these experiments is 1.00 for all datasets (except for ogbn-products, which is 0.97).
 This indicates that the entire graph is a single strongly connected component, meaning every node is reachable from every other node.
 Although this does not guarantee that information bottlenecks will not be present, a high MaxSCC Ratio denotes high inter-connectivity, where information or influence can rapidly spread among a large proportion of the network, which may explain why attention is not that important in such settings.
 Apart from SMPNN and SMPNN augmented with attention, we also include a Linear Transformer baseline, which corresponds to removing the GCN layer from our architecture and substituting local convolution with global linear attention.
-This is also clearly worse than SMPNNs, which again verifies that in these datasets, the locality inductive bias is important.
+This also performs worse than SMPNNs, which suggests that in these datasets, the locality inductive bias is important.

 \textbf{100M Node Graph Dataset and Scalability Experiments} (Table~\ref{tab:100m}).
 We test the scalability of our pipeline on the ogbn-papers-100M dataset.
 Our main competitors are SIGN~\citep{sign_icml_grl2020} and SGFormer~\citep{wu2023sgformer}, as other Graph Transformers have not been able to scale to this dataset.
-We outperform SGFormer without requiring attention, again demonstrating the scalability and effectiveness of SMPNNs.
+We outperform SGFormer without requiring attention, again demonstrating scalability.

 \textbf{Additional Image, Text, and Spatio-Temporal Benchmarks} (Tables~\ref{tab:image_text_results} and ~\ref{tab:spatiotemporal_results}).
 For completeness, we also test our architecture on image and text classification with low label rates, as well as on spatio-temporal dynamics prediction, following~\citep{Wu2023DIFFormerS}.
 Our model achieves the best performance in most configurations for the CIFAR, STL, and 20News datasets.
 Likewise, in Table~\ref{tab:spatiotemporal_results}, SMPNNs are also competitive in spatio-temporal prediction.
 These results demonstrate that our architecture is applicable to a variety of tasks.